 An educational program that focuses on administrative tasks within criminal justice programs can prepare a person for work in the various organizations and domains of the criminal justice system.
 Students can learn specifics of constitutional law as well as procedures and processes that allow them to succeed in management and administrative roles.
 Criminal justice administration programs will help students increase their logic and critical thinking skills.
 As it is important for criminal justice administrators to show good judgment and knowledge of ethical standards, criminal justice administration programs also help students develop these skill sets.

-According to the Bureau of Labor Statistics the majority of people who enter the criminal justice administration field work for state governments, but others have opportunities to work for local governments and the federal government as well.
-There are even opportunities for criminal justice administrators to find work at psychiatric and substance abuse hospitals.
+Many people who enter the criminal justice administration field work for local, state and federal government offices; but there are also opportunities for criminal justice administrators to find work at psychiatric and substance abuse hospitals.

 An example of a specific criminal justice administration job is that of a prison warden.
 Wardens may create and administer the operating procedures for their facility, prepare material for public relations that can include reports and speeches, and inform their officers about any changes in regulations or procedure.
 Ultimately, prison wardens are often responsible for all of the day-to-day operations within their facility, including prisoner detainment and custody, prisoner treatment and care, prisoner rehabilitation and training as well staff management.